|Monday||9:00 AM||-||8:00 PM|

 The Search Room in Central Library is available to consult original archives and books by appointment only.
-We require at least one full working day’s notice, a list of items needed and reference numbers which can be obtained from the online catalogues.
+We require at least 48 hours' notice, a list of items needed and reference numbers which can be obtained from the online catalogues.

 Items are collected at the end of each session and there is a limit of the number of items you can view.